 Ms. Mann asked what was meant by "transportation" because there are roads, bridges, waterways, etc. and how those elements would all coordinate.
-Ms. Mann shared her personal experience in meeting up with a large barge being pushed by a tug boat in one of the rivers and was concerned for other boaters.
-Ms. Mann also mentioned the recreational boaters who utilize the waterways include young people with expensive wakeboard boats and lack of experience.
-Ms. Mann had concern for the safety of boaters meeting up with barges in narrow rivers.
+Ms. Mann also mentioned the recreational boaters with expensive yachts who utilize the waterways.
 Ms. Mallon agreed that's one of the reasons it was important to have recreational boaters on this committee.
 While barging is a way to move goods and materials around to alleviate pressure on roadways, DCA would like to hear from the committee about some of the specifics regarding barge landing locations in consideration of recreational uses, seasonal restrictions, flooding issues, and so forth.
 Ms. Mallon explained that these are all things the engineers are already studying but would like to present to the committee for their input, as well.